schwarja209/JTC-capstone-weatherapp/docs/architectural-decisions.md

 - `run_dashboard.py` at root for easy user access
 - Main package in subdirectory with proper Python structure
 - `.gitignore` for Python and data files
-- Documentation in `docs/` subdirectory
+- Documentation in proper locations

 **Rationale**:
 - README.md at root displays properly on GitHub